BollaBerg/ML-Playground/README.md

 - `packages`: These contain all code used by more than one model.
 The idea is that these will include utilities such as path utilities and common data operations (perhaps even DB-handling).

 ### Tasks
 All tasks are given a task number and a description.
 Models relates to a specific task, so `models` are organized by task.
-The same task number and description can be found in `packages.data_generation`, where data is generated (or gotten from somewhere) to use in the models.
+The same task number and description can be found in `data`, where data is generated (or gotten from somewhere and stored, when I get that far) to use in the models.

 | Task number   | Type          | Description |
 | :-----------: | ------------- | ----------- |